julianadslopes/Data_Science/Projeto_Covid19/README.md

-# Progeto - Panorama do COVID-19 no Brasil e no Mundo
+# Projeto - Panorama do COVID-19 no Brasil e no Mundo